 TIM MENZIES, ZACH MILTON

+West Virginia University

+BURAK TURHAN

+University of Oulu

-West Virginia University BURAK TURHAN NRC BOJAN CUKIC, YUE JIANG West Virginia University AYŞE BENER Boğaziçi University
+BOJAN CUKIC, YUE JIANG

+West Virginia University

+AYŞE BENER

+Boğaziçi University

-Building quality software is expensive.
-Software QA budgets are limited.
+Building quality software is expensive and software quality assurance (QA) budgets are limited.
 Data miners can learn defect predictors from static code features which can be used to control QA resources; e.g. to focus on the parts of the code predicted to be more defective.

-Recent results show that supposedly better data mining technology is not leading to better defect predictors.
-We hypothesize that we have reached the limits of the standard learning goal of maximizing area under the curve (AUC) of the probability of false alarms and probability of detection "AUC(pf,pf)"; i.e. the area under the curve of a probability of false alarm vs probability of detection.
+Recent results show that better data mining technology is not leading to better defect predictors.
+We hypothesize that we have reached the limits of the standard learning goal of maximizing area under the curve (AUC) of the probability of false alarms and probability of detection "AUC(pd,pf)"; i.e. the area under the curve of a probability of false alarm versus probability of detection.